-Urinary tract infection (UTI) and dementia
+Urinary tract infections (UTIs) and dementia

 What is a urinary tract infection?

 Around half of women will need treatment for at least one UTI during their lifetime.
 If treated with the right antibiotics, UTIs normally cause no further problems and the infection soon passes.
-Though complications are uncommon they can be serious and include kidney damage and blood poisoning, which can be fatal.
+Though complications are uncommon, they can be serious and include kidney damage and blood poisoning, which can be fatal.

-Urinary tract infection and dementia
+Urinary tract infections and dementia

 The urinary tract